1I/ʻOumuamua: Appearance, shape and composition

 ʻOumuamua is not rotating around a principal axis, and its motion may be a form of tumbling.
 This accounts for the various rotation periods reported, such as 8.10 hours (±0.42 hours or ±0.02 hours) by Bannister et al. and Bolin et al. with a lightcurve amplitude of 1.5–2.1 magnitudes, whereas Meech et al. reported a rotation period of 7.3 hours and a lightcurve amplitude of 2.5 magnitudes.
 (Note: 1865 Cerberus has a lightcurve amplitude of 2.3 magnitudes.)
 Most likely, ʻOumuamua was set tumbling by a collision in its system of origin, and remains tumbling since the time scale for dissipation of this motion is very long, at least a billion years.

 Simulation of ʻOumuamua spinning and tumbling through space, and the resultant light curve.
 In reality, observations of ʻOumuamua detect the object as a single pixel – its shape here has been inferred from the light curve.

 The large variations on the light curves indicate that ʻOumuamua may be anything from a highly elongated cigar-like object, comparable to or greater than the most elongated Solar System objects, to an extremely flat object, a pancake or oblate spheroid.
 However, the size and shape have not been directly observed as ʻOumuamua appears as nothing more than a point source of light even in the most powerful telescopes.
 Neither its albedo nor its triaxial ellipsoid shape is known.
 If cigar-shaped, the longest-to-shortest axis ratio could be 5:1 or greater.
 Assuming an albedo of 10% (slightly higher than typical for D-type asteroids) and a 6:1 ratio, ʻOumuamua has dimensions of approximately 100–1000 × 35–167 × 35–167 m with an average diameter of about 110 m.
-According to astronomer David Jewitt, the object is physically unremarkable except for its highly elongated shape.
+According to astronomer David C. Jewitt, the object is physically unremarkable except for its highly elongated shape.
 Bannister et al. have suggested that it could also be a contact binary, although this may not be compatible with its rapid rotation.
 One speculation regarding its shape is that it is a result of a violent event (such as a collision or stellar explosion) that caused its ejection from its system of origin.
 JPL News reported that ʻOumuamua "is up to one-quarter mile (400 meters) long and highly-elongated — perhaps 10 times as long as it is wide".